jrpotter/notebook/notes/operating_systems/threads.md

 %%ANKI
 Basic
 Suppose thread $T_1$ runs an atomic operation on a shared object.
 What guarantee is provided to thread $T_2$ accessing that object?
-Back: $T_2$ sees the state of the object before or after the atomic operation completes.
+Back: $T_2$ sees the state of the object before the operation begins or after the operation ends.
 Reference: Jens Gustedt, _Modern C_ (Shelter Island, NY: Manning Publications Co, 2020).
 <!--ID: 1758034772916-->
 END%%